Eastern span replacement of the San Francisco–Oakland Bay Bridge: Judge John Sutter Regional Shoreline

-On October 21, 2020, the Judge John Sutter Regional Shoreline, located at the foot of the bridge, opened to the public.
+On October 21, 2020, Judge John Sutter Regional Shoreline, located at the foot of the bridge, opened to the public.
 The park, which was originally proposed as "Gateway Park", features a 600-foot long observation pier made from the existing foundations of the old bridge, and allows for easier access to the bay and the Alexander Zuckerman Bike Path.

-Driving experience

-In either direction the driving experience has been greatly improved.
-In addition to the wider lanes of traffic in each direction, there is now a continuous lane for emergency or disabled vehicles on each side of the five traffic lanes.
-The bridge night lighting is now glare free and new white LED lighting has been installed in the lower, eastbound tunnel section.
-The removal of sharp curves east of the tunnel has encouraged a smoother eastbound traffic flow west of, and through the tunnel, even when compared to the pre-construction configuration.

 Pedestrian walkway

-The span includes a new pedestrian and bicycle route, formally named the Alexander Zuckermann Bike Path.
+The span includes a pedestrian and bicycle route, formally named the Alexander Zuckermann Bike Path.
 The path is named in memory of Alexander Zuckermann, the founder of the East Bay Bicycle Coalition and an advocate of the Bay Bridge Trail.
-The new pedestrian and bicycle route connects the East Bay to Yerba Buena Island.
-Currently, MUNI is the only public transportation that transports bicycles and pedestrians from Yerba Buena Island and Treasure Island to San Francisco.
-The complementary pathway across the western span to San Francisco is on track for completion in 2025.
+The pedestrian and bicycle route connects the East Bay to Yerba Buena Island.

+As of 2024, there is no bicycle or pedestrian lane on the western span of the Bay Bridge connecting Yerba Buena Island to San Francisco, but bicycles and pedestrians can instead travel by bus or ferry between the island and San Francisco.
+The complementary bicycle and pedestrian pathway across the western span to San Francisco is in early planning phases with no source of funding identified as of 2024, leading the Metropolitan Transit Commission to suggest that "If funding is secured, [the western span bike lane] could open as early as 2033."